aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-text/wordart/_index.md

 ![todo:image_alt_text](image-20200930114816-9.png)

-We apply a 3D effect to the text with this Javascript code:
+We apply a 3D effect to the text with this JavaScript code:

 ```javascript
 textFrame.getTextFrameFormat().getThreeDFormat().getBevelBottom().setBevelType(aspose.slides.BevelPresetType.Circle);